awpala/my-omscs-notes/cs-6290/01-introduction.md

 </center>

 When discussing **processor performance**, we typically refer to a processor's **speed** (i.e., how many instructions per second it can complete).
 However, we must also consider its fabrication **cost** and its **power** consumption.
-  * Lower fabrication costs allow to places more-powerful processors into devices that cannot be otherwise expensive (e.g., refrigerators, watches, etc.).
+  * Lower fabrication costs allow to place more-powerful processors into devices that cannot be otherwise expensive (e.g., refrigerators, watches, etc.).
   * Low power consumption is important not only due to the cost of electricity but also because it translates into longer battery life and smaller form factors (e.g., smartphones)

 Therefore, it is desirable to have the following concurrent performance improvements: